 We are experts at recommending and administering non-surgical hair loss treatments, such as:

-Finasteride (Propecia®) is an effective DHT (a hormone that causes hair loss) blocker.
-It taken orally, and is available by prescription for men.
+Oral prescription medications have an effective DHT (a hormone that causes hair loss) blocker.
+It is available for men.

 Low Level Laser Therapy (LLLT) is light treatment administered at home via wearing a helmet-like device for 20 minutes 2-3 times/week.
 Some clinical studies have found LLLT to promote hair growth, slow hair loss and give hair a healthier appearance for both men and women.